GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 scanline oriented, and each row must contain an even number of bytes.
 The predefined 1-bit patterns in *GMT* have dimensions of 64 by 64, but other sizes will be accepted when using the **-Gp|P** option.
-The Sun header structure is outline in Table [tbl:sunheader].
+The Sun header structure is outline in Table :ref:`sunheader <tbl-sunheader>`.

+.. _tbl-sunheader:

 +---------------------------+-------------------------------------+
 | **Parameter**             | **Description**                     |